-Currently, both of Reynelle’s children are on campus at the Dunbar Learning Complex [DLC].
+Both of Reynelle’s children were on campus at the Dunbar Learning Complex [DLC].
 After moving back to Atlanta for a second time, she said she also took advantage of the other available resources at the DLC.

 “I actually worked at the [Center for Working Families] for a time,” she says.
 “I worked in maintenance and I got that through a man who did business through CWF.”

 Reynelle is currently working her way through college.
 She went back to technical college and is getting her hotel and tourism management degree.

 “I’ve had a lot of chances for growth since being at this [complex],” she said.
 Reynelle even received training through United Way of Greater Atlanta to become a substitute teacher.
 She liked how it allowed her another opportunity to be a part of child’s education experience.

 Reynelle has always had an interest in making the best opportunity for herself and her children.
 She’s self-motivated and determined.
 She’s never afraid to ask questions and get involved.
 She’s made it her mission to make other people as involved as she is.

 “I’m [Parent Teacher Association] president upstairs,” Reynelle says.
 “I’ll say that they definitely give you a voice here.
 You just have to take advantage of it.
 It’s all about education.